What is CrowdMag?

 Crowdsourced magnetic data

 This map shows data collected from phones around the world!
-Displayed are the Crowdsourced magnetic data within a tolerance level of prediction by World Magnetic Model .
-We have added some uncertainty to each data point shown to ensure the privacy of our contributors.
+Displayed is the Crowdsourced magnetic data collected in the past 24 hours within a tolerance level of prediction by World Magnetic Model We have added some uncertainty to each data point shown to ensure the privacy of our contributors.
 This map is updated every hour.
 F channel represents Total Strength, H channel represents Horizontal Component, and Z channel represents Vertical Component.
+Use the menu on the top-right part of the map to get data for a different date range.

 Be a citizen scientist!